cece74/nivoslider/README.md

 1. Navigate in the ACP to `Customise -> Extension Management -> Extensions`.
 2. Look for `Nivo Slider` under the Enabled Extensions list, and click its `Disable` link.
 3. To permanently uninstall, click `Delete Data` and then delete the `/ext/cece74/nivoslider` folder.
+4. For more information, visit site web: https://www.scartoff.it

 ## License
 [GNU General Public License v2](http://opensource.org/licenses/GPL-2.0)